 Thankfully, most all Class Cs have made room for bathrooms, and these bathrooms can be used while boondocking.
 In some models, you can find absolutely amazing bathrooms so there’s a good chance you can find what you’re looking for.

 All boondocking locations have the same single perk and drawback: they are free.
 It’s great to boondock because of this, as you won’t be paying high prices to camp.
+However, since these remote locations are free, there are no reservations.
+Therefore, leaving your site or boondocking location leaves your site open for other boondockers to take it.

 Boondocking has become an extremely popular form of camping, and if you are hoping to pick up supplies in town or go see the local sites in your Class C, you may lose your spot to sleep for the night.
+The good news is that you can tow an additional vehicle and use it for your day trips.
+However, towing may not be ideal while traversing remote roads or camping locations, so consider this before deciding on a Class C.

 Thor

 You may not have heard of Thor brand motorhomes yet, but they are popular!
-Known for being budget friendly like Winnebago, Thor is proving to be another reliable brand in the RV world.
+Known for being budget-friendly like Winnebago, Thor is proving to be another reliable brand in the RV world.
 They are great for boondocking, and have countless layouts!
 They are also a great choice for travel trailers too.

 Coachmen

 Coachmen is another classic RV brand with some fantastic dry camping perks.
-They use their space wisely more often than not, and are a well-known brand.
+They use their space wisely more often than not and are a well-known brand.
 While their interior design may be simple, they focus more on versatile layouts made for the whole family.

 Winnebago

 Who hasn’t heard of Winnebago in the RV world?
 Known for their affordability and overall customer service, Winnebago keeps wowing RVers with their innovations, usually for a good price.
-Their off grid camper vans are excellent alternatives to Class Cs should you be looking for something smaller.
+Their off-grid camper vans are excellent alternatives to Class Cs should you be looking for something smaller.

 Forest River

-Forest River is well regarded in the RV world, and has been for decades.
-They make a great variety of rigs, from fifth wheels to Class Cs, so definitely keep them on your short list!
+Forest River is well regarded in the RV world and has been for decades.
+They make a great variety of rigs, from fifth wheels to Class Cs, so definitely keep them on your shortlist!
 They have many layouts and styles of Class Cs, all with nonstandard boondocking features.
-And their customer service team is top notch.
+And their customer service team is top-notch.

 Jayco